acidsynthetics/acidsynthetics.github.io/README.md

         .mtn-back {
             background: #1a0033;
-            /* Creates a center gap for the road to "emerge" from */
             clip-path: polygon(0% 100%, 10% 40%, 30% 85%, 42% 50%, 45% 100%, 55% 100%, 58% 50%, 70% 85%, 90% 40%, 100% 100%);
             opacity: 0.4;
             filter: blur(2px);